April 7th – 6.45am – Paris, Gare Du Nord.

 “Why are some people outstanding at what they do?”

 Some people are just “insanely great.”
 They seem to have found a recipe for success, a recipe that helps them to push beyond what others can achieve.
 If that recipe was encoded in their DNA, the rest of us might as well give up and accept our limits.
 But it seems that most outstanding people weren’t born that way.
-Each of them has made a decision to become great and taken steps to transform themselves into what they want to be.
+Each of them has decided to become great and taken steps to transform themselves into what they want to be.

 If greatness is a learned behaviour, then it’s something to which we can all aspire.
 So why, with a moderate effort of will and a little homework, don’t more people achieve outstanding?